Spatial Fluid Limits for Stochastic Mobile Networks: Introduction

 In the aforementioned models, however, spatial effects are not explicitly present because the system is inherently static, or because it is a convenient simplification to abstract away from them for the purposes of model tractability~\cite{Zhang20072867}.
 Unfortunately, explicitly taking into account mobility and space in a fluid model generally leads to a rapid growth of the local state space.
 In this paper, for instance, we deal with population processes defined by a CTMC with a random walk (RW) model over a two-dimensional topology.
-We consider a typical partitioning the spatial domain into \emph{regions} (or \emph{patches}, as usually called in theoretical biology~\cite{PatchReview}).
+We consider a typical partitioning of the spatial domain into \emph{regions} (or \emph{patches}, as usually called in theoretical biology~\cite{PatchReview}).
 Within each region an assumption of homogeneity is made, and spatial effects are incorporated as transitions across regions~\cite{DBLP:conf/sigmetrics/ChaintreauBR09}.
 If the dynamics of each region admits a fluid limit, then the overall system behavior is given by $L(K+1)^2$ ODEs, where, according to the notation of this paper, $L$ is the local state space size and $(K+1)^2$ is the total number of regions.
 Such dependence is simply due to the fact that the model must keep track of the total population of nodes in each of the $L$ local states, \emph{at each region}.

 We consider this problem in the context of a generic framework for \emph{mobile reaction networks}, a concise model to describe Markov population processes.
 This is inspired by stochastic reaction networks, which are frequently used for the analysis of systems of (bio-)chemical reactions (e.g.,~\cite{Gillespie77}).
 We assume that nodes may interact with each other within the same region, and undergo unbiased RW with a parameter, the \emph{migration rate}, which can be dependent on their local state.
-We also assume the existence of an \emph{absorbing boundary} for the spatial domain, such that when a node hits it, the node exits the system without the possibility of ever re-entering it.
-This assumption does not exclude the possibility of having exogenous arrivals into the system, e.g., by means of a Poisson process in each region.
+We also consider \emph{absorbing} and \emph{reflective} boundary conditions for the spatial domain.
+In the presence of the former, each node that hits the boundary exits the domain without the possibility of ever re-entering it.
+Instead, if the latter is considered, the boundaries build a barrier of the domain that cannot be crossed by nodes.
+Those assumptions do not exclude the possibility of having exogenous arrivals into the system, e.g., by means of a Poisson process in each region.